Skaper/CandyJump/README.md

 [GridGenerator.cs](https://github.com/Skaper/CandyJump/blob/master/CandyJump/Assets/Scripts/GridGenerator.cs)

-This script splitting screen by 12x6 grid, based on player position and generate random 2D array map of level.
-After that calculate central positions of cells and put prefabs were.
+The script splits the screen on 12x6 grid, based on player's position and generates random 2D array map of level.
+After that the script calculate  central positions of cells and put prefabs there.

 #### Google Play link: